OngJiunJer/IBM-Data-Visualization-With-Python-Course-Final-Assignment/README.md

-# IBM-Data-Visualization-With-Python-Course-Final-Assignment-Part-2
+# IBM-Data-Visualization-With-Python-Course-Final-Assignment
+This project consists of two parts:

+- Part 1: Creating visualizations using Matplotlib, Seaborn, and Folium.
-Create dashboard with Plotly and Dash by using Skills Network Labs (SN Labs) is a virtual lab environmen.
+- Part 2: Creating a dashboard with Plotly and Dash using Skills Network Labs (SN Labs), which is a virtual lab environment.

+This repository serves as a reference for me to recap the concepts and techniques learned during the course.